2 Peter

 2 Peter 1:13 & 14

-I think it is right to refresh your memory as long as I live in the tent of this body, because I know that I will soon put it aside, as our Lord Jesus Christ has made clear to me.
+And I consider it right to keep stirring you up with reminders, as long as I am in the tent of this body.
+I know that I will soon lay aside this tent of mine, as our Lord Yeshua the Messiah has made clear to me.

 Peter knew that he was going to die for his faith and that it was going to be before Jesus came back to get the church.
 That is why he did not spend much time telling of that day.